 Butterfly Sculptures can be found in: The Albany Gardens (Lewisham), Bandstand Beds (Lambeth), Brockwell Park (Lambeth), Burgess Park (Southwark), Claybury Park (Redbridge), Eastbrookend Country Park (Dagenham), Gladstone Park (Brent), Grove Park Nature Reserve (Lewisham), Holland Park (Kensington & Chelsea), Meanwhile Gardens (Kensington & Chelsea), Tower Hamlets Cemetery Park (Tower Hamlets).

 Through the development work for the project carried out in 2019, sites (parks, commons, heaths, community green spaces) across London's inner boroughs have been selected to form a focus for project activities.
 We'll be working together with the owners and managers and associated volunteer groups to see how best the project can support them.
 We are busy making contacts with groups within the surrounding communities including schools, 'friends' groups and other groups of volunteers.

-The project will draw on the local knowledge and expertise of four Butterfly Conservation Branches, Surrey & SW London, Kent & SE London, Herts & Middlesex and Cambridge & Essex.
-Together we will work to celebrate London’s butterflies and moths and involve local communities to improve their prospects in the capital.
+The project will draw on the local knowledge and expertise of four Butterfly Conservation Branches, Surrey and SW London, Kent and SE London, Herts and Middlesex, Cambridge and Essex.